tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <HighlightBox type="warn">

 Be careful with confusing hashing and encrypting, they are two different concepts.
 Hashing is an operation, which transforms data into a checksum or message digest.
 It is a one-way operation; it cannot be reversed.
 While encryption describes a two-way operation.
-This transforms a message into cipher-text and can also transform it back into its original state while ensuring the confidentiality of the message.
+This transforms a message into ciphertext and can also transform it back into its original state while ensuring the confidentiality of the message.
 Both terms should not be used analogously.

 </HighlightBox>